AntJanus/WebDevelopment.META/Book/4-Better Developer/8-general-advice.md

 Version control is THE thing that everyone mentions to newbies and suggest it to any pros that don't use it yet (chastise them  rather).
 Version control is a system that allows you to "store" versions of your code.
 Imagine that every time you save, a copy of your file is saved in a server.
 On top of that, you can browse through the history of your file and go back and forth between versions.

 Except things are a little more complicated and *much* better.
 For instance, you don't just version a single file, you keep your entire project.
 What's cool is that every time you make a change, you can commit that change (so no *autosave* into version control).
-Committing a change means that you're *sure* you want this change to be part of the official project and its history, collectivelly called a "repository" or "repo" for short.
+Committing a change means that you're *sure* you want this change to be part of the official project and its history, collectivelly called a "repository", or "repo" for short.
 A commit allows you to add a message like "fixed parse error in WorkController.php" or even longer messages to list all of the tasks you've done.

 Once you're done, you can "push" your changes to a server and your co-workers can can "pull" your updates to their repository copies.
 So the history of your project is present not only on your machine, but also on your server, and whoever else copied the repo.